cjy-2001/sticky-prices/README.md

 ## About

-This oTree app was built for a professor to run real classroom experiments for researching nominal rigidity in economics.
+This oTree app was built for [Dr. Munro](https://sites.google.com/site/munrodavidr/home) to run real classroom experiments for researching nominal rigidity in economics.
 The experiment workflow and theory is based on the paper [Sticky Prices](https://www.nber.org/system/files/working_papers/w2327/w2327.pdf).